The song Ed Sheeran was accused of stealing parts of ‘Shape of You’ from

 Singer-songwriter has been cleared of allegations he borrowed parts of his 2017 his from another track

-Ed Sheeran fans are rushing to hear the song he was accused of stealing from for his hit single “Shape of You”.
+The plagiarism trial involving Ed Sheeran’s hit song “Shape of You” has come to an end, with a High Court judge ruling in the singer-songwriter’s favour.

-The singer-songwriter has appeared in court over the past month after standing accused by Sami Chokri and Ross O’Donoghue.
-However, it was announced Wednesday (6 April that Sheeran had won the case.
+Sheeran appeared in court last month after being accused by Sami Chokri and Ross O’Donoghue of plagiarising their 2015 track, “Oh Why”.

-They alleged that Sheeran stole elements of 2017’s “Shape of You” from their own song, titled “Oh Why”.
+It was announced Wednesday (6 April) that Sheeran had won the case.

 Judge Antony Zacaroli listened to both songs in court, with Chokri and O’Donoghue’s lawyer, Andrew Sutcliffe, telling him they “sound almost identical”.